tuvalroz/hw2-video/README.md

 ## Submission:
-1. Submission is in couples (But please start by doing it alone).
+1. Submission is in pairs (But please start by doing it alone).
 2. Coding: 70%, Questions: 30%.
 3. Your submitted should be *private*, please make barashd@post.bgu.ac.il a collaborator.
 4. Do not use external libraries that provide the pagination component for you.
 If in doubt, contact the staff.